 Most women are born with an anteverted uterus, one that tips slightly forward and lies over the bladder with the top (fundus) towards the abdominal wall.
-But for a bunch of others like me (around 20-25%), the womb is tilted posteriorly instead, where it tips backwards towards the spine and rectum.
-If you have one don’t worry – it’s not considered abnormal and lots of women have them.
+But for a bunch of others like me (around 20-25 percent), the womb is tilted posteriorly instead, where it tips backwards towards the spine and rectum.
+If you have a retroverted womb, don’t worry – it’s not considered abnormal and lots of women have them.
 A retroverted uterus or womb can also be called a tilted uterus, tipped uterus, retroflexed uterus or uterine retrodisplacement.

 So how did it happen?

-For many it’s genetic (most of the women in my family have retroverted wombs).
+For many, it’s genetic (it turns out that most of the women in my family have retroverted wombs).
 Apparently, as a woman matures her uterus tips forward, but for some reason some don’t and remain tilted backwards (like mine).
 Other causes can include:

 - Pelvic conditions – Endometriosis is when the endometrial cells (which line the uterus) grow outside the uterus.
 This can result in retroversion when the uterus ‘glues’ to other pelvic structures.
 Pelvic inflammatory disease can also cause scarring leading to a womb tilt.

 - Fibroids – These small, non-cancerous lumps can make the uterus more likely to tilt backwards.

 - Adhesions – Scar tissue such as from pelvic surgery can be another cause.